-Nominations will be received from active members of NCWSS.
+Nominations must come from active members of NCWSS.
 Members of the Fellows Committee are ineligible to make nominations but are exhorted to actively encourage other Society members to submit nominations.

-Preparation - Preparation of the best nomination possible for a distinguished colleague is a compliment to both him/her and the nominator, and provides maximum assurance that the nominee will be selected.
+Preparation - Preparation of the best nomination possible for a distinguished colleague is important.
 Obtaining the assistance of the nominee in supplying information is required and should improve the accuracy and completeness of the documentation.